 First hospital appointment of the year on January 6th.
 Second appointment the day after.
 Like my Nana used to say: “If you do something, you have to do it well, otherwise there’s no point in even starting.”
 Classy lass, she was.
 No peer pressure at all.
 Following her wise words, I collect hospital appointments.
 A lot of them.
 Others collect a lot of buttons or cars, but I collect waiting rooms, lots of bugs I don’t even want to know about and I collect GP appointments.
 Minimum 35 or so per year.
 Peer pressure still getting to me.

 But that’s the future.
 Unprepared, yes.
 Excited, yes.
 Already in need of steroids, absolutely.
 Wanting-to-get-out-syndrome.
 Me: a very female Robinson Crusoe.
 You: psychiatrist able to airlift me of the bloody deserted MS island I am stuck on.

-But this is now: fiber power broadband, unlimited no less.
+But this is now: fibre power broadband, unlimited no less.
 Digital television, intelligent channels like National Geographic added, no less.
 Home phone, rarely used, still available, no less.
 Expensive, no less.

-PinC on the front line of war on digital terror with untwisted knickers, finds more to double-twist them back to the way they were.
+PinC on the front line of the war on digital terror with untwisted knickers finds more to double-twist them back to the way they were.